 Conference

 The collective massacre of the Jedwabne Jews by the Poles in the summer of 1941 reopened the historiography of relations between Poles and Jews during the Second World War.
-By Jan T. Gross, historian, professor at the university of Princeton and Annette Becker, professor at the university Paris X – Nanterre.
+By Jan T. Gross, historian, professor at Princeton University and Annette Becker, professor at Paris X – Nanterre University.